tantona/ros2_playground/README.md

 docker compose up
 ```

-2. Open up your browser to `http://localhost:8080/vnc.html`
+2. Open up your browser to `http://localhost:8080/vnc.html` and click "connect"

 3. In another terminal, start the turtlesim_node.